syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 * **CanvasLight** - Displays light version of the road Maps.
 * **CanvasGray** - Displays grayscale version of the road Maps.

 The above types can also be rendered in the Maps component by specifying their URL in the `UrlTemplate` property in the `MapsLayer` class.
-You can check the official websites of the Bing Maps to know about the available types and the URL for it.
+You can learn more about the available types and the URL for it by visiting the official websites of Bing Maps.

 ```cshtml
 @using Syncfusion.Blazor.Maps